Turkey–United States relations: Libya (Intervention)

 Turkey was involved in the 2011 military intervention in Libya following the leadership of the Obama administration, American involvement in the 2011 Libyan Civil War.
 However, Turkey opposed the Obama-Sarkozy position.
 Turkey stated, "[This is] French interests over the Libyan people!"
-Another breakpoint with the Obama administration, Turkey cut ties with Gaddafi only after extending an hand to him and asking him to be exiled in Turkey in which he refused.
+Another breakpoint with the Obama administration, Turkey cut ties with Gaddafi only after extending a hand to him and asking him to be exiled in Turkey in which he refused.
 Killing of Muammar Gaddafi occurred on October 20, 2011, after the Battle of Sirte.